Welcome to Carshalton and Wallington Labour Party’s website

 Holding our local Conservative MP to account

 Our local MP Elliot Colburn has made some disappointing decisions in deciding whether or how to vote in Parliament.
-He failed to oppose cuts to holiday time school meals, failed to turn up for the debate on cladding on tall buildings, voted against an amendment to protect our high food safety standards against foreign imports, voted against implementing WHO recommended air quality targets, supported Tory Mayoral candidate Shaun Bailey’s misleading and downright inaccurate claims about proposed tax increases by Sadiq Khan, and, most noticeably, failed to oppose the cuts to our local hospital.
+He failed to oppose fire and rehire of workers, failed to oppose cuts to holiday time school meals, failed to turn up for the debate on cladding on tall buildings, voted against an amendment to protect our high food safety standards against foreign imports, voted against implementing WHO recommended air quality targets, and, most noticeably, failed to oppose the cuts to our local hospital.
 As one local commentator remarked, ‘He must be one of the only MPs to vote AGAINST retaining a General Hospital in his constituency’

 Can you help us bymaking a donationto our local Party campaign funds?